 An elderly man, evidently in pain, had just been wheeled into an inner room, and Dr. Songonuga was on his way to tend to the patient.
 “I see up to 20 patients a day,” Dr. Songonuga, a Nigerian by birth but now a naturalized American, told Africa Renewal.
 Together with his compatriot Olufemi Dosumu he owns the rehabilitation business, established in 1996, and they plan to expand to other states.
-Dr. With the incentive of higher pay and modern facilities, Africa’s top doctors, like Dr. “I left Nigeria because I wanted to earn more money, learn new things and to practise in a better environment,” he said.
-On average, surgeons in New Jersey earn $216,000 annually, while their counterparts in Zambia make $24,000.
 New Genetic Chip A Step Toward Diversity In African Genome Sequencing.
+DNA sequence.

 Image: Shutterstock/futureoflife.org Africa is uncharted territory when it comes to sequencing genomes and studying genetic causes for diseases that affect Africans disproportionately, but a new genetic chip is a step forward for medicine on the continent, Quartz reported.
 The genetic chip project has been an Africa-led effort from the start, said Nicola Mulder, a bio-informatician at the University of Cape Town in South Africa who led the work.
 However, parts of the project have been conducted in the U.S. and Europe because African countries don’t yet have the equipment to sequence entire human genomes fast, Quartz reported.